1. The First Anglo-Burmese War began in __________.

 Explanation: Security, trade, and rivalry with France drove annexation.

-22. The Anglo-Burmese Wars collectively resulted in:
+22. The Anglo-Burmese Wars collectively resulted in__________.

 A) Loss of British prestige